EmeraldVoid/Pokemon-Re-Battle-2/docs/Starters.md

-After completing the Intro Cutscene, the player chooses from one of three starter Pokémon:
+After completing the Intro Cutscene, the player can optionally choose one of three starter Pokémon.
+This event is not required, as the player already starts with Pokémon sent directly to their PC at the beginning of the game.

 - Each Pokémon starts at level 95, allowing players to use the fully evolved forms immediately if they choose to evolve them early.
 - Move Tutors are available to help players fully customize each Pokémon’s moveset to suit their battle strategy.